 The choice to follow two storylines limits Da Capo‘s real protagonists’ screentime, slowing down what could have been an incredibly entertaining film, judging by the chemistry and charisma shown by the movie’s talented cast.
 As well as often lacking pace and falling into melodrama, the film also doesn’t excel for unpredictability: you don’t need to have seen School of Rock to be able to guess how it might end.
 Yet, Da Capo is still worth watching for its brief moments of authenticity, brilliantly brought to life by the film’s cast, led by Haeun Jang, the film’s real standout.
 Moreover, thanks to a final message about friendship, individuality and the importance of finding a sense of belonging, Da Capo still proves to be a surprisingly heartwarming watch, and a feel-good film with compelling characters and catchy tunes.

-Da Capo will have its UK Premiere at the Glasgow Film Festival on 27th February, 2021: click here to find out more.
+Da Capo had its UK Premiere at the Glasgow Film Festival on 27th February, 2021.